Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-Make sure you don’t skip this step.
+Make sure you don’t skip the chilling step.
 It’s important to give the pudding time to set and soak into the cake before serving it.

 whipped topping spread over the pudding layer in a baking dish